Welcome to the Health Office at Liberty Elementary

 Students who are 11 years old and in the sixth grade are required by Arizona State law to receive a Tdap and Meningitis immunization.
 Any questions, please call me at (602) 449-6203.

 Physical Education (P.E.)
 Excuses

 - A written parental excuse is required if your child cannot participate in P.E. for three days or less.

 - A written doctor’s excuse is required if your child cannot participate in P.E. for more than three days.

 - A doctor’s release is required for a child to participate in P.E. following surgery or serious injury.

 Medications (PVUSD Policy)

-1. All medications- prescription, over-the-counter, and dietary supplement- must be in their original containers.
+- All medications – prescription, over-the-counter, and dietary supplements – must be in their original containers.
 Prescription medication containers must be affixed with a current pharmacy label with the student’s full name.
 Over-the-counter medication and dietary supplement containers must be labeled with the name of the medication/supplement and include directions for recommended dosage range.